Georgia Perimeter College

 - Georgia Perimeter College, a non-residential institution, serves diverse populations of traditional and nontraditional students in Greater Metropolitan Atlanta.
 Placing learning first, we provide accessible and affordable high quality undergraduate credit and non-credit programs for students seeking to complete an associate degree, transfer to a senior college or university, prepare for immediate entry into a career, pursue personal goals or enhance current workplace skills.
 Our curriculum specializes in liberal arts and professional preparation and promotes international and intercultural understanding.
 We also serve the broader community as an educational, cultural, and economic resource.

-- The teacher population of 609 teachers has declined by 46% over five years.
+- The teacher population of 609 teachers has stayed relatively flat over five years.

 |Georgia Perimeter College||(GA) Community College Avg.|